 This training retreat is not about teaching or learning a prescribed method.
 Our goal is to support and catalyze deep personal learning that you can apply to your own dharma leadership and teaching, in order to develop ecodharma in your own way.
 The uniqueness and authenticity of our own experience shapes how each of us practices, leads and teaches dharma, and this training will incorporate into that process as well.
 Our hope is that this experience informs, motivates, and empowers you to bring ecodharma into your dharma and your life.

 The daily schedule will include instruction and practice in both sitting and walking meditation in nature, Q&A, discussion and sharing, a dharma talk, individual one on ones with the teachers, and open practice time as well.
 The intention is to co-create an ecodharma lab, where we are all experientially learning together and discovering the best ways to do this crucial work.

-Weekend Retreat: Inner and Outer Nature Silent Meditation Retreat
+Week 2: Inner and Outer Nature Silent Meditation Retreat; Johann Robbins, David Loy

 The overall intention is for deep silence, practice, and connection with nature, and then integrating that into one’s life.
 Spiritual practice will be supported by instruction in a variety of nature meditations.
 There will be nightly dharma talks, exploring how being-in-nature can be an important part of our spiritual path by helping to ground us in personal experience of non-separation from the natural world.
 The emphasis is not on meditative technique so much as developing direct awareness that can lead to a new integration of the internal (spiritual) and external (activity).
 There are no prerequisites for this retreat, and beginning meditators are welcome and will be fully supported.